Mourning: White mourning

 The color of deepest mourning among medieval European queens was white.
 In 1393, Parisians were treated to the unusual spectacle of a royal funeral carried out in white, for Leo V, King of Armenia, who died in exile.
 This royal tradition survived in Spain until the end of the 15th century.
 In 1934, Queen Wilhelmina of the Netherlands reintroduced white mourning after the death of her husband Prince Henry.
 It has since remained a tradition in the Dutch royal family.

 In 2004, the four daughters of Queen Juliana of the Netherlands all wore white to their mother's funeral.
-In 1993, the Spanish-born Queen Fabiola introduced it in Belgium for the funeral of her husband, King Baudouin of Belgium.
-The custom for the Queens of France to wear deuil blanc ("white mourning") was the origin of the White Wardrobe created in 1938 by Norman Hartnell for Queen Elizabeth (later known as the Queen Mother).
-She was required to make a State visit to France while in mourning for her mother.
+In 1993, the Spanish-born Queen Fabiola introduced it in Belgium for the funeral of her husband, King Baudouin.
+The custom for the queens of France to wear deuil blanc ("white mourning") was the origin of the white wardrobe created in 1938 by Norman Hartnell for Queen Elizabeth (later known as the Queen Mother).
+She was required to join her husband King George VI on a state visit to France even while mourning her mother.

 United Kingdom

-Today, no special dress or behaviour is obligatory for those in mourning in the general population of the United Kingdom, although ethnic groups and religious faiths have specific rituals, and black is typically worn at funerals.
+In the present, no special dress or behavior is obligatory for those in mourning in the general population of the United Kingdom, although ethnic groups and religious faiths have specific rituals, and black is typically worn at funerals.
 Traditionally, however, strict social rules were observed.